elfmz/far2l/testing/README.md

 `ExpectNoString("string", x, y, w, h, timeout_ms)`
 `ExpectNoStrings(["string 1", "string 2" ...], x, y, w, h, timeout_ms)`
-'Inverted' versions of ExpectString/ExpectStrings that wait for when string will NO NOT appear in provided rectangular area
+'Inverted' versions of ExpectString/ExpectStrings that wait until string(s) will NO NOT appear in provided rectangular area

 ---------------------------------------------------------

 `ExpectAppExit(code, timeout_ms) string`
-Expects that far2l will exit with specified exit code withing given milliseconds of timeout.
+Expects that far2l will exit with specified exit code within given milliseconds of timeout.
-Aborts execution if app not exited due given timeout or exited with wrong code (unless in calm mode).
+Aborts execution if app not exited during timeout or exited with wrong code (unless in calm mode).

 ---------------------------------------------------------